-The Group closely monitors the situation in the Middle East and Ukraine, given the potential impacts they may have on the Group's business, although the Group has negligible direct credit exposure to the affected geographic areas.
-Risk assessments of the impacts on the Group has identified the key risks as being the implementation of complex sanctions regimes in the Group's operations, the potential for an increase in cyberattacks and financial and market risks arising from volatility in asset values, interest rates or foreign exchange markets.
+Given the potential impacts that they may have on the Group's business, the Group closely monitors geopolitical developments and has identified and assessed the primary risks.
+This includes the situation in the Middle East and Ukraine, although the Group has negligible direct credit exposure to the affected geographic areas.
+The key risks stemming from these conflicts are the implementation of complex sanctions regimes in the Group's operations, the potential for an increase in cyberattacks and financial and market risks arising from volatility in asset values, interest rates or foreign exchange markets.

-In addition, the growing popularity of anti-EU and anti-establishment political parties as well as a rise in separatist and protectionist sentiment across the EU may also give rise to further political instability and uncertainty.
+In addition, the potential for shifts in US-European relations, the growing popularity of anti-EU and antiestablishment political parties as well as a rise in separatist and protectionist sentiment across the EU may also give rise to further political instability and uncertainty.